 Once you’ve landed in Europe’s most beautiful city, you’ll want to do some sightseeing.
 The best way to explore Barcelona and get your bearings is by joining a free walking tour.

-Tour Gratis Barcelona will happily guide you around one of Europe’s best-preserved historical centers.
+Free Walking Tours Barcelona will happily guide you around one of Europe’s best-preserved historical centers.
 You’ll explore streets laid out by Roman town planners over 2,000 years ago that are now lined by breathtaking Medieval buildings.

 A local expert guide will entertain and educate you with anecdotes about famous artists who have lived in the city, such as Gaudí, Picasso, Dalí, and Miró.
 You’ll learn about powerful kings and queens.
 Discover the history of explorers, conquerors, and great warriors from Barcelona’s past.